-PACE The TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.

-FTP_ITC.1.2/ The TSF shall permit another trusted IT product to initiate

-PACE communication via the trusted channel.
+- FTP_ITC.1.1/The TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure. - FTP_ITC.1.2/The TSF shall permit another trusted IT product to initiate communication via the trusted channel.PACECommunication via the trusted channel.

-FTP ITC.1.3/ The TSF shall enforce communication via the trusted channel for any

-PACE data exchange between the TOE and the Terminal.
+FTP_ITC.1.3/The TSF shall enforce communication via the trusted channel for any data exchange between the TOE and the Terminal.PACEdata exchange between the TOE and the Terminal.